 Flag Football Under 14 was launched in 2018 to educate parents on the benefits of waiting to enroll their child in tackle football until age 14.
 Tackle football has been played for nearly 150 years, but only in the last 10 years has the scientific community begun investigating its long-term effects on the brain.
 The initial research is so concerning that until tackle football is proven safe for the developing brain, we urgently recommend parents only enroll their children in flag and other non-tackle versions of football before age 14.
 See what Hall of Famers and football stars support Flag Football Under 14, view the All-Time Greatest Team of players who didn't start tackle football until high school (which includes the top five players all-time), and read the Flag Football Under 14 White Paper at FlagFootballu14.org.

 There are 44 million youth athletes in America.
-On Team Up Speak Up Day, we want as many as possible to hear a simple speech.
+On National Team Up Speak Up Week, we want as many as possible to hear a simple speech.
 The core message: that athletes have a responsibility to report to a team leader if they notice concussion symptoms in a teammate.
 Whether you are an athlete, coach, parent, medical professional, administrator or fan, you can help us lead this culture change by making sure this speech is given on your team or in your community.
 Take the pledge to let us know you'll play your part and #TeamUpSpeakUp to fight concussions.

 The CLF Media Project is the first and only concussion reporting training curriculum for sports journalists and journalism students.
 The program trains sports media members how to cover concussions with accuracy and confidence through a Certification developed by some of the best sports journalists in the industry.
 Equipped with crucial concussion reporting lessons such as to not say “ding” or “bell-ringer”, or to never label a concussion as “mild”, sports media members can teach the public about concussion management guidelines simply by reporting to their massive audiences.
 See which sports media members are Concussion Reporting Certified, check out our Collaborating Schools of colleges teaching the Media Project curriculum, or browse our Media Toolkit to learn valuable concussion reporting lessons.